DEFRA/software-development-standards/docs/guides/privileged_devices.md

 1. Ensure that Docker Desktop is available to your WSL distro.
 This can be done by right-clicking the Docker Desktop icon in the system tray and selecting `Settings`.
 From there, select `Resources`, `WSL Integration` and ensure that the distro you are using is checked.

 Defra has a Docker organisation that you should join to ensure that you are licensed for your use of Docker Desktop.

+### Visual Studio Code
+A lot of developers use VS Code, setup instructions can be found at [https://code.visualstudio.com/docs/setup/setup-overview](https://code.visualstudio.com/docs/setup/setup-overview)

+You may find some extensions face issues with the proxy when attempting authentication - in this case set the `http.proxySupport` setting to `off` instead of the default `override`